PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 ### UX Rule
 - When non-admin user opens the current wire instruction tab and it has no instruction available, system shows proper message.
-- Admin user
-    - Wire instruction tab will directly open in the Edit mode.
+- When user opens the Wire instruction tab, it will directly open in the Edit mode.
-    - On hover of the rich text editor, it shows pencil icon.
+- Shows sticky pencil icon with rich input text editor.
-    - Shows `Amend` action button when LP has wire instruction.
+- Shows `Add New Instruction` action button when LP has wire instruction.
 - Audit Information
-    - On hover of table, shows pencil icon.
+    - Shows pencil icon.
 On click, opens the add dialog where user can adds the audit information.
     - Columnns
         - Action
             - Table shows 3 actions: `Verbal Confirmation`, `Entry` & `Second Check`